Updated: Feb 9

 Click save and exit to go to the next section.

 10.4 Application details

-In this section you are asked to complete if you hired a representative to do your application for you, in our case the answer was no. Answer according to your personal situation and then click on Save and exit.
+In this section, you are asked to complete if you hired a representative to do your application for you; in our case, the answer was no. The answer is according to your situation and then click on Save and exit.